johnnymetz/johnny-metz-blog/content/posts/identify-fix-django-database-issues.md

 Book.objects.filter(<filter-that-generates-duplicates>).defer("content", "notes").distinct()
 ```

-On PostgreSQL only, another option is to pass positional arguments to specify the fields to which the `DISTINCT` should apply via `distinct(*fields)`.
+If you need the large fields and you're on PostgreSQL, you can pass positional arguments to specify the fields to which the `DISTINCT` should apply via `distinct(*fields)`.
 This tells the database to only compare the designated fields.
 Ideally you should pass the primary key field, but any unique field will work.

 ```python
 Book.objects.filter(<filter-that-generates-duplicates>).distinct("id")
 ```

-## Conclusion

-In conclusion, query performance is the crux of any Django web application.
-Use these tips and tricks to help you identify and fix slow Django queries and make your applications more efficient.
+May your slow queries be easy to uncover and optimize.